-After yesterday's vicious attack on the groundskeeper's wife by his troubled outfielder, Tigers owner Frank Navin makes an all-out effort to trade Ty Cobb.
+After yesterday's alleged vicious attack on the groundskeeper's wife by his troubled outfielder, Tigers owner Frank Navin makes an all-out effort to trade Ty Cobb.
 Indian skipper Nap Lajoie turns down a straight swap for former league batting champ Elmer Flick, calling the 'Georgia Peach' a problem player, and Connie Mack of the A's, given his already strong outfield, shows only a passing interest.

 🇫🇮 At Plant Field in Tampa, a capacity crowd sees the National League beat the AL in an interleague exhibition all-star game.
 The charity contest, which is heard nationally on the Mutual Broadcasting System, raises over $20,000 to help feed, clothe, and house the non-combatant citizens of Finland, whose country was recently attacked in November by the Soviet Union.

-All clubs will comply within forty-eight hours to Commissioner Kuhn's orders to open spring training camps as soon as possible, abruptly ending the 17-day work stoppage.
+All clubs will comply within forty-eight hours with Commissioner Kuhn's orders to open spring training camps as soon as possible, ending the 17-day work stoppage.
 The lockout, initiated by the owners over their concerns about free agency and the free-entry draft, will not impact the start of the regular season.